tonedefdev/terracreds/README.md

 <img src="https://github.com/tonedefdev/terracreds/blob/main/img/terracreds.png?raw=true" align="right" width="350" height="350">

 # Terracreds
-A credential helper for Terraform Cloud/Enterprise, or to store other secrets, securely in the operating system's credential vault or through a third party vault.
+A credential helper for Terraform Automation and Collaboration Software, or to store any other secrets, securely in the operating system's credential vault or through a third party vault provider.
 No longer keep secrets in a plain text configuration file!

 We all know storing secrets in plain text can pose major security threats, and Terraform doesn't come pre-packaged with a credential helper, so we decided to create one and to share it with the greater Terraform/DevOps community to help enable stronger security practices